tremor-rs/tremor-www/docs/Artefacts/codecs.md

 ```

 :::note
-invalid syslog message is treated under `3164` protocol and entire string goes to the `msg` of result object.
+a malformed syslog message is treated under `3164` protocol and entire string goes to the `msg` of result object.
 :::